priyanshushekhar07/Jiocinema-Fronted-clone/README.md

-# Jiocinema Fronted-clone
+# Jiocinema Fronted-Clone
-i have created a JioClone frontend using React
+I have created a JioClone frontend using React